nikhilkowri/admin-api/README.md

 Java Technology used: Spring Boot

 Download the code from the project https://github.com/nikhilkowri/admin-api and unzip it.
-Go to admin-api folder of the project.
+Go to admin-api-main folder of the project.

 How to Build and Run the project

-1. Open a command prompt or terminal and navigate to the root directory of your Spring Boot project (admin-api folder of the project).
+1. Open a command prompt or terminal and navigate to the root directory of your Spring Boot project (admin-api-main folder of the project).
 2. Use the following command to build a jar file: mvn clean package
 This will build the project, run the tests and package it into a jar file in the "target" directory.